alicevillar/BasicCalculator/README.md

 # Basic Calculator in four versions

-This is a personal project containing four versions of a basic calculator.
+This is a personal small project containing four versions of a basic calculator.
 It aims to present different approaches to perform the four basic arithmetic operations: addition, subtraction, multiplication and division, depending upon the user input.

 ## VERSION 1 -> BasicCalculator_1A.py